forscie/myrecon/README.txt

 Usage: python myrecon.py

+This collection of scripts has been modified from the original (originals by T_v3rn1x).
+A reasonable amount of updating and a small amount of additional functionality has been added.
+A few (tiny!) mistakes have also been corrected.

-This collection of scripts has been modified from the original (originals by T_v3rn1x). myrecon is designed to enumerate remote target IP(s) listed in the targets.txt file (hard coded).
+myrecon is designed to enumerate remote target IP(s) listed in the targets.txt file (hard coded).

 These scripts rely on a specific directory structure to function: /root/EXAM/targets.txt should contain an IP or list of IPs to be scanned.